alexch/codelikethis/public/lessons/agile_development/inceptions.md

 # What is an Inception?

-* an exploratory workshop
+* an exploratory workshop…
-* where the whole team
+* where the whole team…
-* defines the goals and themes for a project
+* defines the goals and themes for a project…
-* and produces an initial backlog
+* and produces an initial backlog…
 * to kickstart an iterative process

+# On Planning

-* “Plans are useless, but planning is essential”
+> “Plans are useless, but planning is essential”

+.

-* “No plan survives contact with the enemy”
+> “No plan survives contact with the enemy”

 # Inception Goals